YMandarin/Chatserver/README.md

 # Chatserver

-This is a simple web-based chatserver
+This is a simple REST-based chatserver

 It's running on Node.js and uses Socket.io and Express.